 One of the frameworks used in BDD context is Cucumber, which Xray has prime support for.
-In this context, you may want to have a look at a tutorial for Java.
+In this context, you may want to have a look at a BDD tutorial provided by the Cucumber team.

 Similarly to what happens with other frameworks, with Cucumber "specification" and "implementation" are two distinct things, even though related: the test specification is done in natural language using Gherkin, while the implementation of each specification's phrase (i.e., step) is done in code (e.g., Java, Ruby or some other language).